MaterializeInc/materialize/doc/user/content/ingest-data/cockroachdb/_index.md

 Materialize supports CockroachDB as a real-time data source.
-Using Kafka with CockroachDB [Changefeeds](https://www.cockroachlabs.com/docs/stable/change-data-capture-overview), Materialize can consume changefeedsto create and efficiently maintain real-time views on top of CDC data.
+Using Kafka with CockroachDB [Changefeeds](https://www.cockroachlabs.com/docs/stable/change-data-capture-overview), Materialize can consume changefeeds to create and efficiently maintain real-time views on top of CDC data.

 {{< tip >}}